ni/nimi-python/docs/nidmm/functions.rst

     For the NI 4082 and NI 4072 only, performs the open cable compensation measurements for the current capacitance/inductance range, and returns open cable compensation **Conductance** and **Susceptance** values.
-You can use the return values of this function as inputs to :py:meth:`nidmm.Session.configure_open_cable_comp_values`.
+You can use the return values of this method as inputs to :py:meth:`nidmm.Session.configure_open_cable_comp_values`.

-    This function returns an error if the value of the :py:data:`nidmm.Session.function` attribute is not set to :py:data:`~nidmm.Function.CAPACITANCE` (1005) or :py:data:`~nidmm.Function.INDUCTANCE` (1006).
+    This method returns an error if the value of the :py:data:`nidmm.Session.method` property is not set to :py:data:`~nidmm.Method.CAPACITANCE` (1005) or :py:data:`~nidmm.Method.INDUCTANCE` (1006).